South Carolina doctors give young Ukraine war refugee the gift of sound

 They came looking not just for a better life, but also for medical care for their daughter.
 The couple was concerned over their inability to communicate with her.

 The family settled in Boiling Springs, South Carolina.
-Olech Kuzmin landed a job at a nearby BMW plant, and the family says they were welcomed by the community, who wanted to help.
+Oleh Kuzmin landed a job at a nearby BMW plant, and the family says they were welcomed by the community, who wanted to help.

 "A lot of people prayed for us and God sent us a very good team and a very nice doctor," said Diana Kuzmina, "and we are very thankful for this."